TSPoulsen/puffinn/notes.md

   - [x] Get SIMD  to work for subspaces
   - [ ] Use SIMD in mahalanobis distance
 - [ ] Run experiments and gather data
+- [ ] Make cost benefit of using SIMD for asymmetric (fraction of padding)